stennety/mywebsite/_posts/2024-09-16-lazy-loading-in-csharp.md

 new Foo(lazy_bar);
 ...
 ```
-Also, if you'd wanted to, the `Func` type comes in a buch of variotions that also take arguments, and the last argument represents the return value, such as `Func<T,TResult>` (taking one argument and returning a `TResult`) or `Func<T,T,TResult>` (taking two arguments), and so on…
 It's true that now we can't really do an in-line initialization, but that would have been true even without our static wrapper, unless, of-course, we use static variables.